harshilgor/ai-hub/README_RESEARCH_API.md

 ## 🎉 What's New

-Your AI Hub now has a **fully automated research paper aggregation system** that:
+Insider Info now has a **fully automated research paper aggregation system** that:

 ✅ Fetches latest AI papers from **Semantic Scholar** every 10 minutes
 ✅ Enriches with **Semantic Scholar** citation data